20 temporary swimming pools to cool off your summer

 15. You could make one from cinder blocks too

-This chap made good use of cinder blocks to turn unused space in his garden into a neat outdoor swimming pool.
-The result is actually quite amazing.
+This chap used cinder blocks to turn unused space in his garden into a neat outdoor swimming pool.
+The result is quite amazing.

 16. Can't get your hands on cinder blocks?
 Try cardboard